 In general, it is pointless to have a magnification higher than 2x the aperture (in millimeters) of your scope, because the image clarity will still be dependent on the time, season, and atmospheric condition of viewing.

 Consequently, the ideal scope for your planet viewing must have an aperture bigger than 100 mm and scope focal length longer than 1000 mm.

 A good rule of thumb for the magnification of viewing planets is the aperture diameter in millimeters multiplied by two or the objective lens in inches multiplied by 50.

 Consequently, if you have a scope with a focal length of 1000 mm and an aperture diameter of 100 mm, then its maximum magnification is around 200x.
 You need to use an eyepiece with a focal length of 5 millimeters to acheive the 200X magnification.

 Likewise, this scope with a 20mm eyepiece would bring Saturn and its rings into view.

 Meanwhile, if you plan to view planets Neptune and Uranus, you need to use a scope with higher magnification.
 Telescopes must have a higher focal ratio, say an f/10 or so focal length and preferably an aperture over 100mm to achieve useful magnification.

 A good example telescope for planet viewing is the Meade LX65, it has a focal length of 1800mm and an aperture of 150mm.
 So, that means the rule of thumb is 300X useful magnification.
 It comes with a 26mm Plossl eyepiece that allows you to see Saturn and discern its rings creating 69X Mag.

-Check out more information on Amazon for the Meade Lx65 6″ Maksutov-Cassegrain
+For example, check out more specs on Amazon for the Meade Lx65 6″ Maksutov-Cassegrain

 An Example Chart